 Since the eighteenth century, the printed calico turned to flowers to inspires springtime.
 Flowers were particularly popular for women’s clothing and fashion accessories.
 The calicos offered many variations that could be adapted to changing seasons, styles, and modes.
 Year after year, attempts to copy after flowers, either imitating natural blooms or by abstracting from them, continues to inspire industrial designers and creators.

 The flower is omnipresent in the world of fashion and haute couture.
 An inexhaustible source of inspiration for the greatest fashion designers, who have transformed and metamorphosed flowers to express their own styles.
-For the exhibition, The Museum of the Printing on Fabrics, three emblematic designers having each in their own way wrote a page of the history of the flower in the world of fashion:
+For the exhibition, The Museum of the Printing on Fabrics, one emblematic designer having in its own way wrote a page of the history of the flower in the world of fashion:

 In 2018, the fashion house Leonard Paris celebrates its 60 anniversary.
 With the emblem of the orchid, a wild and fragile flower, Maison Leonard has known, during all these years how to exploit the art of flowers, both representing them and on costume design.
 Leonard owes is success to re-transcribing to perfection the delicacy and fragility of each printed flower.
 The fabric as a flower and the flowers are the identity of Maison Leonard in a unique and iconic style.